johnwcowan/r7rs-work/RangesCowan.md

 Returns a SRFI 158 generator that generates the elements of *range* in order.

+`(range-consolidate `*range-list*`)`

+Consolidates a list of ranges into as few ranges as possible.
+It is an error if any of the ranges have different comparators.
+Consecutive and overlapping ranges are merged, and all the resulting ranges are sorted into increasing order in the sense of the shared comparator.

 ## Interval relations

 Let sA be the lower bound (start) of range A,